patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/empty-state/empty-state.md

 **Configuration is required**

-In this situation, a user may need to take steps to configure, connect, or enable something in order to view associated information or take advantage of features.
+In this situation, a user may need to take steps to configure, connect, or enable something in order to view associated information or take advantage of features.test

 ![Configuration is required](./img/config.png)